Engaging students at their level

 We teach to our student’s capabilities; not to their age.
 If older students need KS3 catch-up before starting their GCSEs, then our teachers will guide them into their GCSEs gently.
 As students progress, they can move up from KS3 to GCSE or from foundation to higher courses.
-Likewise, if they are having real difficulty, we can move them into a lower level course.
+Likewise, if they are having real difficulty, we can teach them at a lower level until they catch-up.
 We run an academically dynamic provision that allows for movement based on students’ needs, abilities, and best outcomes.

 When it is not possible for students to be reintegrated into mainstream school, Apricot will prepare them for qualifications in all exam boards.
 We provide curriculum for Entry Level Certificates, Functional Skills, GCSEs, and A Levels.
 Beyond core courses, we are often used to broaden and enhance your own academic offering to students.